 But if you’re an existing BB&T or SunTrust customer, you’ll soon have access to a lot more local branches.
 So if you frequently make in-person deposits or withdrawals, the transition to Truist Bank could definitely make life more convenient for you.

 However, if ATM access is all you need, many of the top online banks have extensive fee-free ATM networks in addition to offering other benefits like high-yield savings accounts and free checking.
-If you think that a digital-only bank could work for you, here are the best online banks of 2020.
+If you think that a digital-only bank could work for you, here are the best online banks.

 Truist Bank Review